JuliaPackageMirrors/NumFormat.jl/README.md

 ## Flexible `format` function

-This package contains a run-time number formatter `format` function.
+This package contains a run-time number formatter `format` function, which goes beyond the standard `sprintf` functionality.

 An example:
 ```julia
 s = format( 1234, commas=true )
 ```

-The keyword arguments are
+The keyword arguments are (Bold keywards are not printf standard)

 * width.
 Integer
 * precision.
 Integer